-The top dog in an operation like this one is the Fleet manager, whose responsibility it is to collaborate and communicate with the other members of the team.
+The top dog in an operation like this one is the Fleet Manager, whose responsibility is to collaborate and communicate with the other members of the team.
 In doing so, the team is able to facilitate all technical and operational requirements for their fleet of vessels and the personnel who run them.
 All services are provided for in-house.

-Human Requirements and Culture
+Human requirements and culture

 The model outlined above is not the only one in use, but it does a fine job of illustrating the different factions involved in freight shipping project management.
 In any model, it is imperative that the human aspect is addressed by cultivating the proper culture.
 All successful models place a high level of importance on communication and cooperation between:

 Rather than treating each department as an individual entity with its own goals and management team, each group is encouraged to consider itself within the framework of the whole.
 With this in mind, each department understands that, ultimately, it is one unit of the whole with a single, shared ambition under the direction of a unified team of leaders.

 Remember the shipowners we spoke of earlier?
 Well, they did not cease to exist when project management companies began to take over operations.
 Project management simply takes ownership of the management and direction of the operation, not the shipments themselves.
 The implication here is that the ship owners still have the ultimate say in how their shipments are used (after all, they are the ones paying the bills).

 Some shipowners choose to take a more active role in the operation of their vessels.
 Obviously, it behooves them to grant some level of autonomy to the Fleet Manager employed through the project management firm.
 If they were to mandate that every detail of the operation required their personal approval, the process would simply not be feasible from an efficiency standpoint.